Foster and Partners: Criticism

 In June 2008, The Guardian criticized real estate development in a pristine seacoast area in Bulgaria, which was under EU environmental protection.
 The paper cited environmentalists' concerns over the impact of the planned 15,000-inhabitant resort facilities.
 The Bulgarian partner Georgi Stanishev, is the brother of Sergey Stanishev, who served as the Prime Minister of Bulgaria between 2005 and 2009 and is also the Leader of the Bulgarian Socialist Party.

+Tallest buildings

+This list ranks buildings which stand over 750 ft tall that are designed by Foster + Partners.
+Spires and other architectural details are included in the height of a building, however, antennas are excluded.

+In order for a building to be in this list, the building itself must have been designed or partially designed by Foster + Partners.
+Due to this, buildings such as the Transamerica Pyramid and 383 Madison Avenue are not included in this list.